-Augmented writing technology – a writer’s friend or foe?
+Augmented writing technology: a writer’s friend or foe?

 Textio seeks to evolve the creative process by helping its users focus on innovation and to leave the tedious writing to its software, he said.

-The 130-person Textio team was founded by Kieran Snyder, a former product leader at Amazon and Microsoft with a PhD in linguistics, and Harris, who was previously the Microsoft Mobile Labs director.
-The private company won’t disclose its revenue, but a spokesperson said over 25 percent of the Fortune 100 companies use its products.
+The 130-person Textio team was founded by Kieran Snyder, a former product leader at Amazon and Microsoft with a Ph.D. in linguistics, and Harris, who was previously the Microsoft Mobile Labs director.
+The private company won’t disclose its revenue, but a spokesperson said more than 25 percent of Fortune 100 companies use its products.

-Customers including McDonalds, Nestle, and Johnson & Johnson have jumped on the augmented writing train to create a consistent language style that can be replicated companywide.
+Customers including McDonalds, Nestle and Johnson & Johnson have jumped on the augmented writing train to create a consistent language style that can be replicated companywide.

 While Textio Flow is currently aimed at businesses, Harris said it has the potential to be applied everywhere, including by students completing college papers.
 The new software can be accessed on the Textio website with a subscription and is also embedded within extensions on Gmail and LinkedIn.
 A Textio Flow extension will also be available for Microsoft Outlook next month.

 Artificial intelligence technology in the workplace has long drawn the ire of skeptics who fear their jobs could be replaced by a bloodless program.
 With its far-reaching applicability, the rollout of Textio Flow raises the question of whether writing jobs could be phased out completely.
-Harris disputed that possibility, instead highlighting the software’s ability to empower humans.
+Harris downplayed that possibility, instead highlighting the software’s ability to empower humans.

 “We’re about making writers better and about making the feeling of writing feel powerful and impactful,” Harris said.
 The goal is that “you would be able to use augmented writing to help you create better stories, to write faster, to feel like you’re able to spend more time thinking about the ideas and the content.”